jeffhowarth/eeprimer/src/code/cart/widget_wipe.md

-A _swipe map_ is a popular way to compare two layers and an alternative to changing the visibility or opacity of two overlying layers.
+A _wipe map_ is a popular way to compare two layers and an alternative to changing the visibility or opacity of two overlying layers.

-The code below creates a swipe between two maps with a split panel.
+The code below creates a wipe between two maps with a split panel.
 This involves two steps:

 1. Initialize a linker widget.
 This will allow you to change the map center and zoom in one map that controls the map center and zoom of a linked map.
 This allows the user to pan and zoom while keeping the geographic extent of the two maps consistent.